Week A

 Does this put young people at risk?

 We have considered the question of safety of students very carefully.
-In doing so, we have looked at other schools' experiences, considered prevalence of technology carried in public in the area, and looked at existing use of mobile phones in public spaces by our students (many of which are as/more valuable than a laptop device, e.g. an iPhone costs over £400).
-After considering these we made the assessment that to add a device to students' rucksacks was not likely to increase the likelihood of students being targeted by muggers.
+In doing so, we have looked at other schools' experiences, considered the prevalence of technology carried in public in the area, and looked at existing use of mobile phones in public spaces by our students (many of which are as/more valuable than a laptop device, e.g. an iPhone costs over £400).
+After considering these, we made the assessment that adding a device to students' rucksacks was not likely to increase the likelihood of students being targeted by muggers.
 This is not to underestimate the issue, however, and we work closely with our local policing team.
 Whilst the device may be a desirable object, it is highly likely, loss or theft would only occur where the device is left unattended.
 We will continue to educate students about not leaving/using expensive items on display or unattended.
-Local crime data also indicates there have been no theft from persons in the last year in the local area.
+Local crime data also indicates there have been no thefts from persons in the last year in the local area.
 We suggest you register this device, and indeed any other electronics devices, with the Police Immobilise Database, the largest free possession ownership log which helps to get recovered property to its rightful owners.

 Should my child have earphones/headphones?